ahicks92/fastnet/specification.md

 - The recognized type suffixes are `u`, `i`, `s`, and `p`.

 - `u` and `i` represent unsigned and signed integers stored in network byte order using twos complement.
 Each is followed by a bit count, for example `u8` or `i16`.
 The bit count must be a multiple of 8.
+All math on integer types must be performed mod `2^n` where n is the number of bits in the integer (put another way, math wraps).

 - `s` represents length-prefixed strings of up to 255 bytes, encoded as UTF8.
 The length prefix is 1 byte.  `s` may be followed by a length range in braces, i.e. `s{0, 2}`  The default range is `{1, 255}`.